juergenlerner/eventnet/README.md

 Moreover, training **workshops or courses** introducing eventnet are offered at the following conferences or summerschools.

 **Next training events**
+* Course on _relational event models (REM)_ at the [**POLNET Method School on Social Network Analysis**](https://ecpr.eu/Events/357) 21-25 September 2026.
+University of Konstanz, Germany.

+**Past training events**
-* Workshops _Introduction to Relational Event Models_ and _All You Need to Know about Relational Hyper-event Modeling_ (by Martina Boschi and Melania Lembo) at the [**Sunbelt Social Networks Conference**](https://www.insna.org/events/sunbelt-2026---daytona-beach), June 22-28, 2026.
+* Workshops _Introduction to Relational Event Models_ and _All You Need to Know about Relational Hyper-event Modeling_ (by Martina Boschi and Melania Lembo) at the **Sunbelt Social Networks Conference**, June 22-28, 2026.
 Daytona Beach, FL.

-**Past training events**
 * Course _Modeling alter nominations with RHEM_ at the **International "Winter Course," Theory, Methods and Applications of Personal Networks** February 2-6, 2026.
 UAB Egolab, Barcelona, Spain.
 * Workshop _All You Need to Know about Relational Hyper-event Modeling_ (by Martina Boschi and Melania Lembo) and lecture _What and Whom Do We Cite?
 Relational Hyperevent Models for Citation Networks_ at the **SUPSI Winter School in Network Data Science and Artificial Intelligence** February 9-13, 2026.
 USI Lugano, Switzerland
 * Courses _Relational event models and their extensions_ and _Data Workshop: REM/RHEM case studies_ at the **5th Summer School in Social Statistics**, September 28 to October 2, 2025 in Gorizia, Italy.